stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 *************
 .. currentmodule:: Stoner.Plot

-Data plotting and visualisation is handled by the :py:class:`PlotFile` sub-class of :py:class:`Sonter.DataFile`.
+Data plotting and visualisation is handled by the :py:class:`PlotFile` sub-class of :py:class:`Stoner.Core.DataFile`.
 The purpose of the methods detailed here is to provide quick and convenient ways to plot data rather than providing publication ready figures.::

    import Stoner.Plot as plot
    p=plot.PlotFile(d)

-The first line imports the :py:module:`Stoner.Plot` module.
+The first line imports the :py:mod:`Stoner.Plot` module.
 Strictly, this is unnecessary as the Plot module's namespace is imported when the Stoner package as a whole is imported.
 The second line creates an instance of the :py:class:`PlotFile` class.
 PlotFile inherits the constructor method of :[y:class:`Stoner.Core.DataFile` and so all the variations detailed above work with
 PlotFile.
 In particular, the form shown in the second line is a easy way to convert a DataFile instance to a PlotFile instance